Levak/warfacebot/README.md

 After my [analysis of Warface in-game protocol][1], I've decided to write a blind client that will perform various statistical tasks.
-While developing it, I've found it could be used for other means, such as **create solo games**, which could be the opportunity for legit players to face new difficulties, or for hack-users to cheat alone.
+While developing it, I've found it could be used for other means, such as **create solo games**, which could be the opportunity for legit players to face new difficulties.

 [1]: https://stackedit.io/viewer#!provider=gist&gistId=b9a1852a0a17e334f041&filename=wfre

-## Prerequisite
+## License

 It is mandatory to understand the concept of licensing and _free software_ that yields in the GNU world.
 Indeed, this program is distributed under the